Premier League odds

 Performance Summary

-Brentford demonstrates the most significant home advantage, earning 15 more points at home (24) than away (9), highlighting their reliance on home support and familiar surroundings.
+Fulham demonstrates the most significant home advantage, earning 16 more points at home (32) than away (16), highlighting their reliance on home support and familiar surroundings.

-West Ham United shows remarkable consistency, with the most balanced home-away record — 7 home points and 7 away points — demonstrating their ability to perform consistently regardless of venue.
+Chelsea shows remarkable consistency, with the most balanced home-away record — 23 home points and 25 away points — demonstrating their ability to perform consistently regardless of venue.

 Low-Scoring Matches